front-commerce/developers.front-commerce.com/source/docs/advanced/features/return-merchandise-authorization.md

 ## Front Commerce base RMA module

 The base RMA module is located at `src/server/modules/front-commerce/rma` it contains the basic GraphQL schema and empty resolver implementation.
-This module is all you need to know what is required to do to implement an RMA module that supports your platform.
+This module is all you need to know what is required to implement an RMA module that supports your platform.

 ## The frontend implementation